EtymoIO/EvolvingGraphs.jl/README.md

 	Directed EvolvingGraph (6 nodes, 5 edges, 3 timestamps)
 ```

-We can find the weak connected components and the shortest
+We can find the weakly connected components and the shortest
 temporal path of ``g``

 ```julia